Drug Info Frequently Asked Questions: Part 1

 Sometimes when a person has needed a prescription drug perhaps to deal with physical pain, but he did not abuse it, he is only physically addicted but not mentally dependent on the drug.
 He may only need medical help in coming off the drug and may not need drug rehab.

-When drug use is stopped, there are specific withdrawal syndromes that a person goes through that are different for each drug.
+When drug use is stopped, there are specific withdrawal symptoms that a person goes through that are different for each drug.
 With heroin or prescription opiates, a person will feel sick, vomit, have muscle and bone pain, feel restless and depressed, have muscle spasms and more.
 A person coming off high dosages of alcohol may experience seizures, coma and even death and so in many cases must be medically supported through withdrawal.
 If a person comes off a stimulant like cocaine, they are likely to be very depressed, even to the point of suicide.
 They may also be paranoid, exhausted and hungry.
 A person withdrawing from marijuana may feel irritable, anxious, depressed and suffer sleep disturbances when they quit.
 In nearly every case, the person in withdrawal will experience sharp cravings for the drug they have quit.

-Why is it dangerous even to "experiment" with drugs?
+Why is it Dangerous Even to “Experiment” with Drugs?

 Because some drugs cause physical cravings for the drug after just one or two uses.
 Methamphetamine, crack cocaine and Ecstasy, all stimulants, can cause cravings to start after just one or a few uses.
 Prescription painkiller abuse can also start to create cravings after very few uses.
 A person never knows how his body will react to drug use.